Stochastic Submodular Bandits with Delayed Composite Anonymous Bandit Feedback: Problem Statement

 \begin{definition} Let $(\delta_i)_{i \in I}$ be a family of probability distributions over the set of non-negative integers.
 We say $\delta$ is an \textit{upper tail bound} for this family if

 for all $i \in I$ and $j \geq 0$. \end{definition}

-In the following result, we show that the tightness and the existence of upper tail bounds are equivalent.
+In the following result (with proof in Appendix \ref{proof_lem_tightness_equiv_upper_bound}), we show that the tightness and the existence of upper tail bounds are equivalent.

 \begin{lemma} Let $(\delta_i)_{i \in I}$ be a family of probability distributions over the set of non-negative integers.
-Then this family is tight, if and only if it has an upper tail bound. \end{lemma} \begin{proof} The detailed proof is provided in Appendix \ref{proof_lem_tightness_equiv_upper_bound}. \end{proof}
+Then this family is tight, if and only if it has an upper tail bound. \end{lemma}

 A tail upper bound allows us to estimate and bound the effect of past actions on the current observed reward.
-More precisely, the effect of an action taken at time $i$ on the observer reward at $t$ is proportional to $\Delta_i(t-i)$, which can be bounded in expectation by $\tau$.
+More precisely, given an upper tail bound $\tau$ for the family $(\B{E}_{\C{T}}(\Delta_t))_{t = 1}^{\infty}$, the effect of an action taken at time $i$ on the observer reward at $t$ is proportional to $\Delta_i(t-i)$, which can be bounded in expectation by $\tau$.

 As we will see, only the expected value of the upper tail bound appears in the regret bound.